gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With the deprecation of every method removing a task, registering a callback when an object is removed is also deprecated (`whenObjectRemoved(Closure/Action)`)

+### Replacing realized tasks inside TaskContainer

+Replacing realized tasks (eagerly created or lazily created) has been deprecated.
+Only unrealized registered tasks is safe to replace.

 ## Potential breaking changes